braintree/braintree_ios/README.md

 ## Getting Started

+** These instructions are for installing the 4.0 beta release **

 We recommend using either [Cocoapods](https://github.com/CocoaPods/CocoaPods) or [Carthage](https://github.com/Carthage/Carthage) to integrate the Braintree SDK with your project.

 ### Cocoapods

-To get started with a default installation, add `pod 'Braintree'` to your `Podfile` and run `pod install`.
+To get started with a default installation, add `pod 'Braintree', :git => 'https://github.com/braintree/braintree_ios.git', :branch => '4.0-beta'` to your `Podfile` and run `pod install`.
 This includes everything you need to accept card, PayPal, and Venmo payments, and also includes our drop-in UI and payment button.

 You can customize your integration by specifying additional components.
 For example, you can add Apple Pay support:

 ```
-pod 'Braintree'
-pod 'Braintree/Apple-Pay'
+pod 'Braintree', :git => 'https://github.com/braintree/braintree_ios.git', :branch => '4.0-beta'
+pod 'Braintree/Apple-Pay', :git => 'https://github.com/braintree/braintree_ios.git', :branch => '4.0-beta'
 ```

 You can also strip down your integration to only support credit and debit cards:

 ```
-pod 'Braintree/Card'
+pod 'Braintree/Card', :git => 'https://github.com/braintree/braintree_ios.git', :branch => '4.0-beta'
 ```

 See our [`Podspec`](https://github.com/braintree/braintree_ios/blob/master/Braintree.podspec) for more information.

 ### Carthage

-Add `github 'braintree/braintree_ios'` to your `Cartfile`, and [add the frameworks to your project](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).
+Add `github "braintree/braintree_ios" "4.0-beta"` to your `Cartfile`, and [add the frameworks to your project](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).

 ### Static Library